Sex position: Using furniture or special apparatus

 Most sex acts are typically performed on a bed or other simple platform.
 As the range of supports available increases, so does the range of positions that are possible.
 Ordinary furniture can be used for this purpose.
 Also, various forms of erotic furniture and other apparatus such as fisting slings and trapezes have been used to facilitate even more exotic sexual positions.

 Positions to promote or prevent conception

 Pregnancy is a potential result of any form of sexual activity where sperm comes in contact with the vagina; this is typically during vaginal sex, but pregnancy can result from anal sex, digital sex (fingering), oral sex, or by another body part, if sperm is transferred from one area to the vagina between a fertile female and a fertile male.
-Men and women are typically fertile during puberty.
+Men and women typically reach fertility during puberty.
 Though certain sexual positions are believed to produce more favorable results than others, none of these are effective means of contraception.